Explore the PMEGP loan scheme, including eligibility, subsidy, benefits, and application steps, to start a micro-enterprise in India.

 Application processing duration varies but typically ranges from a few weeks to a couple of months.
 Timely submission of accurate documents and follow-up can help speed up the approval process.

-After submission, modifications to the application are generally not permitted.
-Applicants should carefully verify all details before final submission to avoid errors or the need for corrections.
+Once submitted, PMEGP applications are generally not editable.
+Applicants should carefully review all details before final submission to avoid errors and the need for corrections later.

 Applicants can monitor their application status online through the PMEGP e-tracking system or by contacting the concerned bank or KVIC office handling their case.
 Official communication is also sent once the loan is sanctioned.